Thailand

 Songkran turns huge parts of Thailand into a country-wide water fight that starts before lunch and drags deep into the night.
 In Bangkok, pickup trucks crawl through Silom blasting Thai dance music while people on the back dump buckets of ice water onto anyone within reach.
 Chiang Mai gets even denser, especially around the Old City moat where traffic barely moves and every street corner becomes an ambush point.
 If you arrive expecting normal sightseeing, you picked the wrong week.
 Phones live inside plastic sleeves, taxis become scarce, and even buying snacks from a convenience store usually ends with someone firing a neon water gun straight into your chest.

 The version most tourists see has drifted far from the quieter family rituals that still happen inside temples and residential neighborhoods.
 Along Khao San Road or Bangla Road in Phuket, Songkran feels closer to a massive outdoor nightclub with hoses, beer towers, waterproof speakers, and strangers smearing chalk paste across each other's faces.
-By late afternoon the streets smell like sunscreen, wet pavement, stale beer, and grilled chicken smoke drifting from food carts.
+By late afternoon the streets smell like sunscreen, wet sidewalk, stale beer, and grilled chicken smoke drifting from food carts.
 It is chaotic, loud, sticky, and exhausting after a few hours.
 People who try to power through five straight days of it usually end up hiding in shopping malls or airport lounges looking completely cooked.

 The best way to handle Songkran is to stop resisting it and structure your trip around it properly.
 Stay in one place instead of bouncing between islands, ferries, and domestic flights while half the country is moving at once.
 Smaller cities in Isaan or quieter beach towns give you a softer version where local families set up buckets outside their homes and kids refill water guns from garden hoses instead of blasting EDM from temporary stages.
 If you want the full insanity, Bangkok and Chiang Mai absolutely deliver.
 If you want calm beaches, temple hopping, or long road trips, leave Thailand until the streets dry out.